 The main principle of therapy is a combination treatment prescribed by a dermatologist or dermatovenerologist, ophthalmologist, gynecologist and urologist.

-Medicines used in the treatment, pictured
+Medicines used in treatment are shown in the photo

 Additionally, the doctor prescribes:

-5. Inside - antihistamines(Desloratadin, Zodak, Suprastin, Tavegil).
+5. Inside - antihistamines(Desloratadine, Zodak, Suprastin, Tavegil).

 Folk remedies